wh0/wh0.github.io/_posts/2019-10-31-intellij-desktop.md

 ## X Window System

-The [criteria](https://github.com/JetBrains/intellij-community/blob/2676bd6deb8e98426ca9cdc0225eb093fee65069/platform/util/src/com/intellij/openapi/util/SystemInfo.java#L79) for whether a system would reasonably be running the X Window System turns out to be a pretty simple heuristic:
+The [criteria](https://github.com/JetBrains/intellij-community/blob/2676bd6deb8e98426ca9cdc0225eb093fee65069/platform/util/src/com/intellij/openapi/util/SystemInfo.java#L79) for whether your system would reasonably be running the X Window System turns out to be a pretty simple heuristic:

-- if the system is Unix; **and**
+- if your system is Unix; **and**
-- if the system is **not** Mac.
+- if your system is **not** Mac.

 The [criteria](https://github.com/JetBrains/intellij-community/blob/2676bd6deb8e98426ca9cdc0225eb093fee65069/platform/util-rt/src/com/intellij/openapi/util/SystemInfoRt.java#L15-L20) for whether the system is any of several possible options is determined from the `os.name` Java system property, and the Unix-ness is inferred from the system not being Windows.